 For example, we will shred or incinerate paper-based records, and overwrite or delete electronic files.
-We may also use a third party, to safely dispose of records on the school's behalf, to provide an on-site confidential waste shredding service.
+We may also use a third party to safely dispose of records on the school's behalf.
 If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.

-16. Personal data breaches
+17. Personal data breaches